maria-gedye/gameMatcher/README.md

 ## Objectives

-To create a web ~~app~~ project that effectively matches gamers with games.
+To create a web ~~app~~ project that generates quizzes to effectively matches gamers with games.

-- [X] Users can take a gaming quiz
+- [X] Users can take the quiz
-- [ ] System takes the user input and calculates the results for that user
+- [X] System takes the user input and calculates the results for that user
 - [ ] System uses the results to calculate game recommendations
 - [ ] Users decide which games are/are not a match
-- [ ] System learns from the users' choices and adjusts future predictions based on similar users (collaborative filtering)

 ## Frameworks/Libraries

 - Django
 - jQuery
 - Bootstrap
+- Chart.js

 # 1. Install gameMatcher